Carne Asada Tacos – Succulent grilled, marinated flank steak, sliced thin and served with taco toppings.

-I would have never thought I could make a good Carne Asada Taco at home.
+I would have never thought I could make good carne asada at home.
 I’ve searched for recipes online and in Mexican cookbooks, but they all seemed so complicated.
 But then I came across a recipe using Kikkoman Lime Ponzu Sauce.
 I mixed up the marinade, let the steak sit for a while, cranked up the grill and, let me tell you, the result was fantastic.
 You’re gonna want to grab a bottle and give this easy recipe a try.

 This is one of those easy-peasy recipes that you don’t need step-by-step photos for.
 Dump everything into a plastic bag, let it sit, fire up your grill and enjoy!

 Here’s the Ponzu.
 It’s lighter than soy sauce and worked great as a marinade.

 Let the steak rest for 5-10 minutes, then slice across the grain.
 Let me stress again to slice the meat across the grain.
 If you sliced the meat with the grain, it would make long stringy pieces of meat that would be hard to chew.
 This way it’s very tender and easy to eat.